DennisCraandijk/DL-abstract-argumentation/README.md

 before installing the requirements.txt

 Compile the java generators in src/data/generators/

+Install pynauty in the src/data/nauty directory with `./install.sh`

 ## Data
 Example: in order to generate a dataset named 'test-25' and consisting of 1000 graphs each containing 25 arguments, execute these commands